djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

 2. He requests to transfer €8,000
 3. The Teller Agent checks his balance and informs him of insufficient funds
 4. John requests an overdraft
-5. The Teller routes this request to the Back Office Agent
+5. The Teller Agent routes this request to the Back Office Agent
 6. Upon approval from the Back Office Agent, the Teller Agent completes the transfer
 7. If John needs a reversal, it's handled quickly within the same conversation